njlyon0/supportR/README.md

 `helpR` is an R package where the only unifying theme of the functions is honestly just that I wrote them.
-That said, there are some useful functions for **data wrangling** and **plotting** in particular among others.
-I’ll add functions to this package as I write more orphan scripts that others might find useful so stay tuned!
+That said, there are some useful functions for **data wrangling** and **plotting** in particular though functions for other purposes are also included.
+I’ll add functions to this package as I write more orphan scripts that I hope others might find useful so stay tuned!

 ## Installation